TheRealAnonymous008/quartz/content/personal/ideas/Words.md

 * **Verdriet** - (Dutch) Sorrow. immense pain or grief.

+* **Weltschmerz** - (German) Lit.
+World pain.
+The feeling experienced by an individual who believes that reality can never satisfy the expectations of the mind, resulting in a mood of weariness or sadness about life arising from the acute awareness of evil and suffering.

 * **Zeitgeist** - "The Spirit of the Times".
 An invisible agent dominating the characteristics of a given epoch in world history.

 # Links